 - Messrs.
-Venkataraman, Pickering and Tamaroff were originally elected to our Board of Directors pursuant to certain stockholder rights of Avista Capital Partner's (Avista Capital) in connection with its prior investments in our Company and continue to serve on our Board of Directors in connection with Avista Capital's right to designate for nomination up to three directors pursuant to the Stockholders' Agreement we entered into with Avista Capital in connection with our initial public offering.
+Venkataraman and Tamaroff were originally elected to our Board of Directors pursuant to certain stockholder rights of Avista Capital Partner's (Avista Capital) in connection with its prior investments in our Company and continue to serve on our Board of Directors in connection with Avista Capital's right to designate for nomination up to three directors pursuant to the Stockholders' Agreement we entered into with Avista Capital in connection with our initial public offering.
 See the "Corporate Governance and Board Matters Stockholders' Agreement" section of this Proxy Statement.
-Mr. O'Neil is being nominated to our Board of Directors pursuant to this same right as Avista Capital's replacement for Mr. Pickering, whose term will expire at the Annual Meeting. - Mr. Doyle was originally elected to our Board of Directors in connection with certain stockholder rights of TKWD Ventures in connection with its prior investment in our Company, which rights terminated in connection with our initial public offering in October 2017.
+Mr. O'Neil was nominated to our Board of Directors pursuant to Avista's rights under the Stockholder's Agreement, and ultimately elected at the June 2018 Annual Meeting. - Mr. Doyle was originally elected to our Board of Directors in connection with certain stockholder rights of TKWD Ventures in connection with its prior investment in our Company, which rights terminated in connection with our initial public offering in October 2017.